Hey! Welcome to Moneylifewax.com, my name is Josh.

 - I do not give you the standard: Budget Better, Stop Eating Out, & Follow the Dave Ramsey Baby Step finance advice

 - I really like to eat out, like a lot.
 Like all the time.
-I am motivated to side hustle just so I can eat our more and travel
+I am motivated to side hustle just so I can eat out & travel more

 - I want to be an awesome dad and husband